marcoonroad/marcoonroad.github.io/_posts/2016-10-15-Kinds-of-Delegation.md

   Selectors in any table (i.e, object) can't change, otherwise the uniqueness of object's selection (accessing the state or sending some message) is broken.
 In SQL terms, this column will be the _primary key_.
-'Cause state mutations occurs frequently, our value row is also writable.
+'Cause state mutations occur frequently, our value row is also writable.
 Pay attention that, despite selectors being read-only, they can be removed if the whole entry (that is, the property) is also removed.
 This property erasing mechanism may be performed while setting a special value, such as `null`, `nil`, `undefined` or whatever, but in our discussion it will be `erase` (I'm reserving `nil` to trigger lookup in parent objects).